The information on this page was last updated on 19th June 2020.

 The government has already introduced several measures to support businesses and individuals through the COVID-19 pandemic, issuing regular advice for business owners and the self-employed during a period of uncertainty.

-Companies House have now confirmed businesses may file their accounts up to two months late if affected by COVID-19, to provide some much-needed breathing space in a time where many businesses are facing intense pressure and uncertainty.
+Companies House have now confirmed businesses may file their accounts up to three months late if affected by COVID-19, to provide some much-needed breathing space in a time where many businesses are facing intense pressure and uncertainty.

 Businesses are already able to apply for an extension in the event of unforeseen situations which prevent accounts being filled – for example, because of a sudden and unexpected illness, flooding or fire that causes damage to accounting records.
 However, given the unprecedented challenges that many businesses are facing as a result of the COVID–19 pandemic and its wider implications, Companies House have made this option available to all business owners.

 There is one caveat – to benefit from the delay, businesses must act before their original filing deadline.
 If you do not apply for the extension and your accounts are filed late, an automatic penalty will still be imposed.